The analysis presented on the website is based on the data from newest edition (2025).

 • The average time to reimbursement for ovarian cancer drugs in the V4 countries is 5.5 years.
 The difference between the shortest and the longest mean time to reimbursement among the coutriess is over 4.7 years.

 • Overall, about half of the V4 ovarian cancer patients, potentially suitable for the PARP inhibitors, were actually treated with one of these drugs.
-Treatment coverage, however, varies greatly between the V4 countries from 15% in Slovakia through 37% in Hungary to 72% in Poland and Czechia.
+Treatment coverage, however, varies greatly between the V4 countries from about 40% in Slovakia and Hungary, through about 50% in Czechia to over 75% in Poland.

 • DALY (disability adjusted life-years) burden in most V4 countries is far above the European Union average.
 The only exception is Slovakia with the most recent DALY burden being exactly at the average EU level.